natcap/invest.users-guide/source/wind_energy.rst

 This wind energy model provides an easily replicable interface to assess the viability of wind energy in your region under different farm design scenarios.
 The outputs are raster maps, whose point values represent the aggregate value of a farm centered at that point.
 This allows for detailed analysis of siting choices at a fine scale, though it comes at the cost of assuming that conditions are sufficiently symmetric around the center point so that the center point represents the median conditions of all turbines in the farm.
 Since the user can select the number of turbines for the farm, and the raster maps do not give an indication of farm size, the model also outputs a representative polyline polygon at a randomly selected wind data point that indicates the size of the farm.

 To run the model, you are asked to supply information into the graphical user interface.
-This includes information about the type of turbine, number of turbines, the area of interest, etc. To minimize the set of required inputs, the model includes default data in csv tables on two common offshore wind turbines: 3.6 MW and 5.0 MW.
+This includes information about the type of turbine, number of turbines, the area of interest, etc. To minimize the set of required inputs, the model includes default data in `.csv` tables on two common offshore wind turbines: 3.6 MW and 5.0 MW.
 Also included is a table of less commonly changed default values used to parameterize various parts of the model, called the "Global Wind Energy Parameters" file.
-These CSV files are required inputs, and may be modified if alternate values are desired by directly editing the files using a text editor or Microsoft Excel.
-When modifying these files, it is recommended that the user make a copy of the default CSV file so as not to lose the original default values.
+These `.csv` files are required inputs, and may be modified if alternate values are desired by directly editing the files using a text editor or Microsoft Excel.
+When modifying these files, it is recommended that the user make a copy of the default `.csv` file so as not to lose the original default values.

 The model